spencerhcheng/holberton-system_engineering-devops/w4/d4/pokemon.md

 * `Pokemon#faint`: should return `true` if a pokemon's `hp` is less than or equal to 0, `false` otherwise
 * `Pokemon#revive`: should reset a pokemon's `hp` and return the Pokemon
 * `Pokemon#call`: should return a pokemon's "nickname", repeated twice.
   - A pokemon's nickname comes from taking its name up to the second vowel.
-If there are no second vowels, it's nickname is its full name. _Hint:_ a global variable `VOWELS` might be helpful with this.
+If there are no second vowels, its nickname is its full name. _Hint:_ a global variable `VOWELS` might be helpful with this.

 ```javascript
 > pikachu.hp -= 5; // Pikachu got attacked!